Lucyjpjones/lj-fscr/README.md

 <br>
   <img src="readme/media/palette.png">

-- The #f8f8f8 shade of very light grey has been used as a background colour throughout the site with the #fafafa shade of white used for forms.
+- A lighter shade of the grey (#bdc1c750) featured in the palette above has been used as the main background colour throughout the site with a lighter shade (#f8f8f8) used for banners.
+- #fafafa has been used for forms

 **Typography**

 - The font used throughout the site is 'Lato' which belongs to the sans-serif typeface family.
 The font is neutral and easily readable, making it a good choice for web design.

 - Sans Serif as the fallback font if for any reason the font isn't being imported into the site correctly.

+- Icons used throughout the site have been taken from [FontAwesome](https://fontawesome.com/) and [FlatIcon](https://www.flaticon.com/).

 **Research**